-From January 1, 2019 until December 31, 2019, Gender Equity staff offered 41 programs on gender-based violence to over 2,300 participants.
+From January 1, 2020 until December 31, 2020, Gender Equity staff offered 41 programs on gender-based violence to over 2,300 participants.
 (Note: This count is primarily unique, but includes some overlap in participants who return to various GEC events.)

-In the last year, the GEC has partnered with the following departments or groups to offer workshops/training to their members: University Foundations, Residential Housing Association, Communications Department, Criminal Justice Department, Gender Studies Department, Student Sexual Assault Task Force, ATO Fraternity members, New Student Programs, Office of the Dean of Students, Department of Public Safety, University Health Services, Honors College, College of Engineering, Generation Action, BroncoFit, Sexual Health and Consent Club, Department of Community and Environmental Health, The World Languages Department, and the Idaho Coalition Against Sexual and Domestic Violence.
+In the last year, the GEC has partnered with the following departments or groups to offer workshops/training to their members: University Foundations, Housing and Residence Life, Honors College, New Student Programs, PIKE Fraternity members, Criminal Justice Department, Office of the Dean of Students, Office of Institutional Compliance and Ethics, Department of Public Safety, Residential Housing Association, Associated Students of Boise State University, Student Equity, Student Involvement and Leadership, and the Idaho Coalition Against Sexual and Domestic Violence.